-Surviving a frigid New England winter with no food isn't easy, and bats undergo extreme physiological changes so they can conserve enough energy.
+Surviving a New England winter with no food isn't easy, and bats undergo extreme physiological changes so they can conserve enough energy.
 They slow down their heart rates, suppress their immune systems and drop their body temperatures to within one degree of the ambient air.
-They enter this low-power, near-death state for up to two months at a time, waking up periodically to stretch, preen, relieve themselves and sometimes mate.
-These hibernation breaks use up about 90 percent of the energy bats have stored for winter, so it's critical they only wake up at the right times.
+They enter this near-death state for up to two months at a time, waking periodically to stretch, preen, relieve themselves and sometimes mate.
+These hibernation breaks use up about 90% of the energy bats have stored for winter, so it's critical they only wake up at the right times.

-But today, all 25 U.S. species of hibernating bats face perhaps the greatest threat to their biological business model they've ever seen.
-The seemingly safe caves and mines where they've always sought refuge are increasingly infected with Geomyces destructans, a previously unknown fungus that's now being implicated in North America's steepest wildlife decline of the past century.
+But today, all 25 U.S. species of hibernating bats face perhaps the greatest threat to their business model they've ever seen.
+The seemingly safe caves and mines where they've always wintered are increasingly infected with Pseudogymnoascus destructans, a previously unknown fungus that's now implicated in "one of the most severe wildlife diseases ever recorded," as a 2018 study described it.

-In February 2006, a caver spelunking in upstate New York found groups of hibernating bats with a strange white fuzz growing on their snouts (left).
+In February 2006, a caver spelunking in upstate New York found groups of hibernating bats with a strange white fuzz growing on their snouts.
 Looking around further, he also noticed several dead ones.
 He shot some photos, but the winter soon faded with little cause for alarm.

-The next winter, bats at several caves in the area started behaving strangely — waking up from hibernation too early, then flying outside as if spring had arrived — and many once again featured the distinctive white fuzz on their noses, ears and wings.
-By January 2007, the New York Department of Environmental Conservation was aware of the outbreak, and state biologists documented a few hundred local bat deaths.
+The next winter, bats at several nearby caves started behaving strangely — waking up from hibernation too early, then flying outside as if spring had arrived — and many once again had distinctive white fuzz on their noses, ears and wings.
+By January 2007, the New York Department of Environmental Conservation was aware of the outbreak, and state biologists documented a few hundred bat deaths.

-At least 5.7 million more bats have died since then, according to the U.S. Fish and Wildlife Service.
-White-nose syndrome has now spread north to Canada, south to Alabama, and at least as far west as Missouri (click map below to enlarge).
+At least 6 million more bats died over the next four years, according to a 2011 estimate by the U.S. Fish and Wildlife Service, and countless more have died since.
+White-nose syndrome has now spread north to Canada, south to Alabama, and as far west as Seattle (click map below to enlarge).

-Scientists know the disease can be transmitted between bats within a colony, but they have yet to figure out how it's moving from cave to cave.
-One leading theory suggests people are the carriers.
+Scientists know the disease can be transmitted between bats within a colony, but it's not entirely clear how the fungus moves from cave to cave.
+A leading theory suggests people are the carriers.

-"Looking at how it jumped and where it jumped to in Virginia, there may also be some human transmission — that is, a human caver transmitting it to bats, then bats to other bats," von Oettingen says.
-"We haven't done any clinical trials of that, though, of it being in the mud on someone's boots and then spreading to bats.
-It's just superficial evidence."
+"Looking at how it jumped and where it jumped to in Virginia, there may also be some human transmission — that is, a human caver transmitting it to bats, then bats to other bats," says U.S. Fish and Wildlife Service biologist Susi von Oettingen.

-Still, the decline in bat populations has been so drastic that state and federal agencies are closing dozens of caves anyway, and the FWS has called for a voluntary halt to all caving in affected states.
-Going spelunking in almost any bat cave from Missouri to Maine is quickly becoming an ecological faux pas, and the fungus now looms over a sprawling labyrinth of caves in the Midwest and Southeast that serves millions of hibernating bats each winter, including four endangered species.
+The decline in bat populations has been so drastic that state and federal agencies have been closing many caves, and the FWS has called for a voluntary halt to caving in affected states.
+Going spelunking in almost any North American bat cave is quickly becoming an ecological faux pas, and the fungus now looms over a sprawling labyrinth of caves in the Midwest and Southeast that serves millions of hibernating bats each winter, including four endangered species.

 So far, cave closures are about the only thing wildlife managers know to do.
 The fungus that's suddenly threatening virtually all hibernating bats in North America was unknown to science before 2006.
 Its indirect style of killing its hosts is equally novel.